(Please also see the policies for the Lakeside Paws N’ Play below.)

 Ocean Lakes is happy to have your entire family, including your pets!
-Pets (excluding rottweilers, pitt bulls, and exotic animals) are allowed at all campsites.
+Pets (excluding rottweilers, pit bulls, and exotic animals) are allowed at all campsites.
 Pets are not permitted in our rental sites – sorry!
 Pet policies while you are at the campground:

-- Sorry, pets are NOT permitted in Ocean Lakes Properties’ rental units, but we do welcome pets at our campsites!
+- Sorry, pets are NOT permitted in Ocean Lakes Properties’ rental units, but we do welcome pets at our Campsites!

 - Do not leave your pet unattended at your campsite.